Why a Halal Stock Screener Matters for Halal Investing

 What is Halal Investing?

-Contrastingly, haram investments refer to companies that are involved in products and activities that go against Shariah principles.
+Halal investing is about putting your money into companies and assets—such as tangible assets, Shariah compliant investments, and select financial products—that are involved in activities permissible under Shariah, the Islamic moral and legal framework.
+This approach excludes investments tied to debt obligations, interest rates, or non-compliant financial instruments, and instead focuses on ethical investing and profits generated through permissible means.Contrastingly, haram investments refer to companies that are involved in products and activities that go against Shariah principles.
 This prohibition also extends to companies that are part of the supply chain in a haram product or activity.
 An example of this would be a company involved in alcohol production or a butcher who sells pork.

 Want to dive deeper into the principles of halal investing and how it fits within Islamic finance?
 Check out our full guide: What is Halal Investing?
-A Guide to Halal Stocks, Halal Investments & Islamic Finance
+A Guide to Halal Stocks, Halal ETFs & Islamic Finance

 What Makes a Stock Halal?